Growing Thyme Herb Indoors

 Tips for Growing Thyme

 Light: Full sun.
-At least 6 hours of direct sun per day.
-Turn plant for even growth because it will tend to grow toward the light source.
+Give your thyme plant least 6 hours of direct sun per day.
+Turn the plant for even growth because it will tend to grow toward the light source.
 If growing thyme under fluorescent light, keep the light 6 in (15 cm) above the plant and leave it on for 14 hours a day.
 This is the equivalent of 6 hours of sun.

 Water: Water thoroughly then allow top 1 in (2.5 cm) of the soil to dry out between waterings.